Moreault/Dummies/README.md

 ```

 Bear in mind that `[AutoCustomization]` should only be used when you want to apply a customization globally.
 If you want to apply a customization to a specific test case, you should use `Dummy.Customize` instead. `Dummy.Customize` will always take precedence over `[AutoCustomization]`.

+It's also important to note that you can even override default customizations provided by Dummies by using `[AutoCustomization]`.

 ## `Dummy.Build` and the `IDummyBuilder` interface
 Whenever you use `Dummy.Build<T>`, you get an `IDummyBuilder<T>` instance.
 This interface is used to customize the object that will be created.
 It is also used to create the object itself when you call `IDummyBuilder<T>.Create` or `IDummyBuilder<T>.CreateMany`.